topel-research-group/Survivors_of_the_Sea/04_DiffExp/README.md

 # Readme file for final results

+Note - Tables of DE results for [R05](R05_FINAL/LFCs.R05.lfc0.585.reformatted.tsv) and [GF04](GF04_FINAL/LFCs.GF04.lfc0.585.reformatted.tsv) use the old, work-in-progress gene naming conventions.
+For naming conventions matching the publication and the NCBI upload, see [NameConversion.tsv](NameConversion.tsv)

 ## Upregulation

 * Genes significantly upregulated in at least one time point and strain: 6,975